bergercookie/Pump3000/docs/hardware.rst

 to the pump PCB corresponding pins

-3. Also if the computer in use doesn't have a serial port available, the user should use either a *USB to RS-485 adapter*, or combine a more commonly found *USB to RS-232 with a RS-232 to RS-485 adapter.* An implementation of the above is shown below
+3. Also if the computer in use doesn't have a serial port available, the user should use either a USB to RS-485 adapter, or combine a more commonly found *USB to RS-232 with a RS-232 to RS-485* adapters_

 To sum it up, here is the typical RS-485 pinout for the pump [#f1]_, as it is described above